 Aida recently spent two weeks back in Equatorial Guinea.
 While she was there she met up with local Christian students in Malabo and encouraged them to start meeting regularly.
 It was a significant time for them.

 Aida, together with GBU Spain, are now responding to God’s call to move back and partner with these students to establish a movement.

 These stories give only a taste of how the gospel has been bearing fruit amongst students over the last hundred years.

 There are now student movements in countries like Cuba, Myanmar, Timor-Leste and Albania, where it once seemed impossible to dream that a visible witness could be established.
 In the face of opposition, Christian students are boldly sharing the gospel in the Middle East, in Eurasia and across the continent of Africa.

 And our global fellowship keeps growing.
-At World Assembly 2019, thirteen national movements affiliated to IFES: Cambodia, St Vincent and the Grenadines, Solomon Islands, Cayman Islands, Vanuatu, Myanmar, Faroe Islands, Montenegro, Guinea-Bissau, Cyprus, Grenada and two other movements in Eurasia and Europe.
+At World Assembly 2019, twelve national movements affiliated to IFES: Cambodia, St Vincent and the Grenadines, Solomon Islands, Cayman Islands, Vanuatu, Myanmar, Faroe Islands, Montenegro, Guinea-Bissau, Grenada and two other movements in Eurasia and Europe.

 In total, there are now 160 IFES-affiliated national movements and we’re working in over 170 different countries.